Murine hybridoma development

-If no positive hybridoma is obtained during phase 3, only phase I is charged.
+If no positive hybridoma is obtained during phase 3, only phase 1 will be charged.

 Selection of the best strategy